 Students will construct practice buildings that will develop their skills and knowledge of floor and wall framing systems, roof framing systems, door and window systems, exterior siding and trim systems.
 Students will also be introduced to interior finish systems and deck construction.
-Additional shop projects can include outdoor furniture and garden sheds.
+Additionally, students may be involved with projects for community members that build upon the MA state framework for Carpentry programs.
 Students will also complete the 10-hour OSHA construction safety course.